What is a topical map?

 A topical map is a structured blueprint of every content entity your site needs to establish authority on a subject.
 It is not a keyword list or a sitemap.
 It is a graph — a set of nodes (pages, sections, FAQs) and edges (links and relationships) that defines:

-| Type | Tier | Colour | Default URL role | Purpose |
+| Type | Tier | Color | Default URL role | Purpose |

 |---|---|---|---|---|

-| Macro | 0 | Amber | Standalone + Hub | The broad category the seed belongs to |
+| Macro | 0 | Rose-red | Standalone + Hub | The broad category the seed belongs to |

-| Seed | 1 | Purple | Standalone + Hub | The primary topic the entire map is built around |
+| Seed | 1 | Violet | Standalone + Hub | The primary topic the entire map is built around |

 | Topic | 2 | Cyan | Standalone (Hub if children > 2) | Main pillar area under the seed |

-| Subtopic | 3+ | Green | Standalone or Section | Supporting content under a topic |
+| Subtopic | 3+ | Emerald | Standalone or Section | Supporting content under a topic |

 | FAQ | 2–4 | Orange | Section (rarely Standalone) | Question-based content attached to a parent page |